-Hello and welcome to my everyday.
+Hello and welcome to my everyday home and family.

 I love bento, cats, and stuff that smells like vanilla.
 Including vanilla.

 We live in a meat-free household, so all the recipes you find here will be veg-friendly.
 I’m also pretty obsessed with kid lunchboxes and baking bread.
 Dessert I can take or leave, but you definitely shouldn’t leave this decadent chocolate mud cake.

 Favourite recipes are:

 - Vegetarian Sausage Rolls

 - The fluffiest pikelets ever in the world

 - Raspberry Jam Cake

 - And also meal ideas for Christmas and special occasions because you KNOW that’s when you’ll be left eating salad and bread if something isn’t sorted.

 Like only knowing I was truly in labour when a contraction forced me to put down my burrito, how I survived having two babies 18 months apart, being a working mum, how I manage working from home, what I forgot about having a newborn, being an imperfect mother, enjoying the toddler years, and basically not coping a bit with my last child starting school.
 My motherhood archives are here, and it’s safe to say I’ve had a lot of THOUGHTS about this role.